The Curriculum at Langham Village School

 The school also excels in art, a high proportion of our teachers are art specialists and we provide quality opportunities for students to share their creative talents.
 Class projects such as those linked to the Sainsbury Gallery celebrate artistic achievement.

 Langham Village School provides extended school provision.
 To promote physical health and wellbeing, a range of clubs give learners an opportunity to access a wide variety of activities after school hours.

 The innovative practice across Langham Village School provides a strong foundation and opportunities for children to work in teams and develop social skills both indoors and out.
 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality teaching, supported by targeted, proven interventions where appropriate.
 In this way it can be seen to impact in a very positive way on pupil outcomes.
 Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 Children feel safe to try new things.
 High quality visits and visitors into Langham Village School are also well designed to enhance the curriculum.

 Parents also have a significant part in their child’s learning.
-We ensure that as part of a topic, parents and carers are informed about what their child will be learning and suggest ways in which they can play an active role in their child’s development.
-All parents receive half termly information.
-Work is celebrated and shared throughout the year with parents and the school community in assemblies and open classroom sessions called ‘Classroom Connect.’
+We ensure that parents and carers are informed about what their child will be learning and suggest ways in which they can play an active role in their child’s development.
+All parents receive termly information.
+Work is celebrated and shared throughout the year with parents and the school community on the website, in assemblies and open classroom sessions called ‘Classroom Connect.’